BeautyScientist/GSDIANOZAS/README.md

 This set up works well for me.
 I’m learning toxicology that wouldn’t normally cross my path by chance.
 This is both satisfying in itself and potentially useful.
 It’s not interfering with anything else I do.
 I may read  a bit less of something else.
 But nothing I would miss.
 Equally importantly, from my point of view, is that the time I spent it is limited.
 I’m very prone to mission creep.
 If I see something interesting during a project I’m quite capable of devoting huge amounts of time and resources to satisfy my curiosity without getting the project done, but with this arrangement, I do no more than answer two questions a day.

-## **Getting Stuff Done In A World of Zero Attention Span**

-#### **Introduction**

-Like many people, maybe most people, I am struggling with a poor attention span.
-There are so many distractions.
-And they are all bright and shiny and  are literally designed to grab our eyeballs.

-I was having a particularly bad day with this and decided it was time to try and run with the stream rather than against it.
-Can I use the atomised nature of time in a world run by tech to achieve the sort of long-term goals that I have always imagined can only be done with long bouts of concentration?

-So here’s the plan.
-Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
-For example \- a book on how to cope with continual interruptions.
-This opening paragraph is my first trial with the concept.

 #### **Can I Use The Social Pressure Of Social Media To My Advantage?**